Bangladesh–Pakistan relations: Partition and liberation

-Pakistani Military General signing the instrument of surrender in the presence of Indian and Bangladeshi military personnel, after the 1971 war.
+Pakistani general signing the instrument of surrender in the presence of Indian and Bangladeshi military personnel, after the 1971 war.

 As part of the Partition of India in 1947, Bengal was partitioned between the Dominion of India and the Dominion of Pakistan.
 The Pakistani part of Bengal was known as East Bengal until 1955 and thereafter as East Pakistan following the implementation of the One Unit program.

 Bilateral relations between the two wings grew strained over the lack of official recognition for the Bengali language, democracy, regional autonomy, disparity between the two wings, ethnic discrimination, and the central government's weak and inefficient relief efforts after the 1970 Bhola cyclone, which had affected millions in East Pakistan.
 These grievances led to several political agitations in East Bengal and ultimately a fight for full independence.
 In early March 1971, 300 Biharis were slaughtered in rioting by Bengali mobs in Chittagong.
 The massacre was used by the Pakistan Armed Forces as a justification to launch "Operation Searchlight", which targeted intellectuals, political activists, Hindus and other minorities.
 The number of people killed by Pakistani forces remains disputed, with estimates ranging from 300,000 to 3 million.
 About 8–10 million people became refugees in India.
-Many Bengali policemen and soldiers mutinied and nationalists formed a guerrilla force, the Mukti Bahini with Soviet and Indian support.
+Many Bengali policemen and soldiers mutinied, and nationalists formed a guerrilla force, the Mukti Bahini, with Soviet and Indian support.

-When the Indo-Pakistani war of 1971 broke out between West Pakistan and India, the joint forces of India and Mukti Bahini (later known as the Bangladesh Armed forces) defeated Pakistani forces in East Pakistan.
+When the Indo-Pakistani war of 1971 broke out between West Pakistan and India, the joint forces of India and Mukti Bahini (later known as the Bangladesh Armed Forces) defeated Pakistani forces in East Pakistan.
 Subsequently, the independent state of Bangladesh was created.